Sarah Bush Lincoln: Abraham and Sarah's relationship

 The Sarah Bush Johnston Lincoln biography by the National Park Service summarizes the relationship between Abraham Lincoln and his stepmother:

 'She proved to be a good and kind mother' to him.
 By all reports their relationship was excellent, and Mrs. Lincoln considered her stepson a model child who was always honest, witty, and 'diligent for knowledge.'
 He never needed a 'cross word.'
 In all the vast literature of controversy over Lincoln's early years, there is hardly an unkind word about Sarah Bush Johnston Lincoln.

 Lincoln's legendary sense of humor was probably influenced by his stepmother.
 He recalled that she was a firm but kind-hearted woman who loved to laugh.
 When he was 18 years old, Lincoln, at 6' 4", was so tall that his head nearly touched the ceiling of the family's farmhouse kitchen.
-His stepmother repeatedly joked that Lincoln was so tall that he needed to keep his hair washed or he'd leave prints on her ceiling.
+His stepmother repeatedly joked that Lincoln was so tall that he needed to keep his hair washed or he would leave prints on her ceiling.
 Lincoln decided to have some fun with this idea.
 One day, when his stepmother was not home, Lincoln got together a group of younger boys and had them dip their bare feet in the mud outside the farmhouse kitchen.
 Then Lincoln took each of the boys inside, held them upside-down, and had them walk their feet across the ceiling, leaving muddy footprints.
 When Sarah Lincoln saw the muddy footprints on her ceiling, Lincoln recalled, she chuckled as she threatened to spank him.